KristianColville1/raza-noodles/README.md

 <details>
 <summary>About Section</summary>
 <br>

 Gives us some information about Raza Noodles and the food.
+It shows us some of the meals Raza Noodles is capable of creating helping to perhaps peek the website users interest.

 ![About section](/assets/images/features/about-section.png)

 Includes:

     - Description of Raza Noodles.
-    - Photos of noodle dishes.
+    - Photos of real noodle dishes.

 <br>
 </details>